CZ-NIC/pz/README.md

     $ echo -e "hello" | pythoned 'sleep(1)' -vv
     Importing sleep from time
     ```
-* `--filter`: Line is piped out unchanged, however only if evaluated to True.
+* `--filter`: Line is piped out unchanged, however only if evaluated to `True`.
-    When piping in number to 5, we pass only such bigger than 3.
+    When piping in numbers to 5, we pass only such bigger than 3.
     ```bash
     $ echo -e "1\n2\n3\n4\n5" | pythoned "int(line) > 3"  --filter
     4